kWAYTV/rustmaps-downloader/README.md

-# Rustmaps Fetcher
+# RustMaps CLI

-A Go application that fetches and stores Rust game maps data from the RustMaps API.
+A command-line interface tool for interacting with the RustMaps API, built in Go.

 ## Features

+- CLI-based interface for easy interaction
-- Fetches all available maps from RustMaps API using filter ID
+- Downloads maps based on filter ID
 - Handles pagination automatically
 - Implements rate limiting to respect API constraints
 - Creates backups of existing map data